Boon-Sai/Intent-Detector/README.md

 - Respond with accurate, pre-defined answers based on a labeled dataset

-- Generate follow-up questions to maintain engagement and guide user discovery

 - Provide a streamlined conversational UI using Streamlit

 ## Key Features